 Waterfield was of the 'candle-ends' school of administration.
-His instincts were to see the interests of the state as embodied in the interests of the taxpayer.
-In his analysis no matter what settlement emerged in Anglo-Irish relations, the interests of the Irish taxpayer and the British Treasury were at one.
-No expenditure was too insignificant, nor distasteful, for his attention.
-After the hanging on 14 March 1921 in Dublin of six republican prisoners Waterfield bargained for a cut in the executioners fee.
+His instincts were to see the interests of the State as embodied in the interests of the taxpayer.
+In his analysis no matter what settlement emerged in Anglo-Irish negotiations, the interests of the Irish taxpayer and the British Treasury were at one.
+191 No expenditure was too insignificant, or distasteful, for his attention.
+After the hanging on 14 March 1921 in Dublin of six republican convicts Waterfield bargained for a cut in the executioner's fee.
 The executioner demanded the usual fee, multiplied by six, for himself and his assistant.
-Waterfield, noting that the executions had been on the same day, imposed what was in effect a group discount; sanctioning £15 for the first and £5 for each subsequent hanging for the executioner, with £5 and £2.10s.
-0d. for his assistant.
+Waterfield, noting that the executions had been on the same day, imposed what was in effect a group discount; sanctioning £15 for the first and £5 for each subsequent hanging for the executioner, with £5 and then £2 10s 0d for his assistant.
+192

 The Irish civil service saw Waterfield as a zealous and ruthless guardian of the Treasury interest, fair in so far as his downgrading of departments was seen to be utterly even-handed.
-So far as the associations were concerned, he was certainly an improvement on Headlam.
-His instincts in dealing with the Irish civil service were essentially decent.
-He pushed very hard to ensure that the many temporary civil servants, who would no doubt in time become established, received their certificates before the appointed day under the 1920 act, just in case the new government might take a different view.
-On the other hand he was not going to allow the interests of any future Irish state to be compromised.
+193 So far as the associations were concerned, he was certainly an improvement on Headlam.194 His instincts in dealing with the Irish civil service were essentially decent.
+He pushed very hard to ensure that the many temporary civil servants, who would no doubt in time become established, received their certificates before the appointed day under the 1920 Act, just in case the new government might take a different view.
+195 On the other hand he was not going to allow the interests of any future Irish State to be compromised.
 He was committed to handing over the Irish departments in good working order, by which he meant as close to the Treasury norm as possible.
 In many of the departments, by coincidence, the heads were all due for retirement.
 The demand to keep the departments in good working order would ordinarily have meant making a new appointment.
-This would have led to intense
+This would have led to intense lobbying and political pressures from the eligible officials, with the danger that the successful candidates would then promptly retire on a substantial pension having served perhaps only a few weeks.
+In order to avoid having to make a new appointment Waterfield 'in the public interest', refused to allow these departmental heads to retire leaving the incoming government free to make whatever appointments it saw fit.
+196